Improving trapped-ion-qubit memories via code-mediated error-channel balancing: Noise Analysis

-We first consider the standard protocol using a crystal of $N$ ions.
-We teleport information from the central hub ion onto a code of size $n=N-1$.
-We then teleport the information back to the hub qubit to read the encoded information.
-We point out that this protocol is a generalisation of the repetition-code protocol presented in Ref.~\cite{goodwin14} where $N = 6$.

-As we will show, we find that we can extend the storage time over that of a qubit encoded with a single ion by a factor of \Y{up to} $77$ for the case where $\eta \sim 10^4$.
-We achieve this improvement with a crystal of size increasing up to $ N \sim 130 $ ions, when $X$ errors become limiting.

-With the repetition code, the logical information is lost once a single spin flip is introduced to the system.
-We find the probability $\overline{P}_X(t,n)$ that \Y{a single spin has flipped} scales linearly with $n$ as described by the first-order expression
+With the repetition code protecting against phase errors, the logical information is lost once a single spin flip is introduced to the system.
+The probability $P_{\overline{X}}(t,n)$ that a single spin has flipped scales linearly with $n$, as described by the first-order expression

-where each ion of the system is subject to the noise map $\mathcal{E}_X$ given in Eqn.~(\ref{Eqn:NoiseMap}), and where we have assumed that $p_X(t)$ is small.
+assuming that each ion of the system is subject to the noise map $\mathcal{E}_X$ given in Eq.~(\ref{Eqn:NoiseMap}) and $p_X(t)$ is small.

-The repetition code we prepare can tolerate up to $(n-1)/2$ dephasing errors.
+We can correct dephasing errors introduced to the repetition code provided fewer than half of the qubits have experienced dephasing.
 The probability that a majority of qubits suffer a dephasing error is